Central Kalahari Game Reserve, Botswana - Things to Do in Central Kalahari Game Reserve

 Insider Tips

-Book accommodations well in advance as the reserve has very limited lodge capacity and popular camps fill up months ahead, especially during peak season
+Book accommodations well in advance as the reserve has very limited lodging options and popular camps fill up months ahead, especially during peak wildlife seasons

 Explore Activities in Central Kalahari Game Reserve